hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 	**SDGs:** 1 Powerty, 5 Gender Equality, 12 Responsible consumption/production; 15 Life on land.

-	**Summary:** Creating mini depots for waste, collection of PBDE containing plastics, developing Technical guideline of Best Available Technique/Best Environment Practice, informing recycling sector.
+	**Summary:** Creating mini depots for waste, collection of PBDE containing plastics, developing Technical guideline of Best Available Technique/Best Environment Practice (BAT/BEP), informing recycling sector.
 Or as they say it: "Reducing Releases of Polybromodiphenyl Ethers (PBDE) and Unintentional Persistent Organic Pollutants (UPOPs) Originating from Unsound Waste Management and Recycling Practices and the Manufacturing of Plastics in Indonesia."

+	This project was preceded by "Reducing Releases of Polybromodiphenyl Ethers (PBDE) and Unintentional Persistent Organic Pollutants (UPOPs) Originating from Unsound Waste Management and Recycling Practices and the Manufacturing of Plastics in Indonesia" project 00072772 in 2013-2014.
+It had a 0.122 million USD budget; funded by Global Environment Fund Truste.

 	**Beneficiaries:** People living in slums, urban and peri-urban areas; People living in multi-dimensional poverty; Women.